 Yoga and the Happy Mind

-One of the greatest things about our courses are the wide range of fascinating people who join us on the yoga training journey.
-Not all of our students plan to be yoga teachers at the end of their training – we meet people in all sorts of professions who are doing the Santosha YTT simply to enhance and build on their existing career.
+One of the greatest things about our Yoga Teacher Training courses are the wide range of fascinating people who join us on the yoga training journey.
+We meet all sorts of professionals who are doing the Santosha Yoga Teacher Training to enhance and build on their existing careers.
 It is truly inspiring to hear how people plan on using yoga alongside the work they already do.

 We are so proud and happy for this amazing lady for following her dreams and assisting others live their lives to the fullest everyday.
 What could be a more rewarding career?